Big Crunch: Effects

 Paul Davies considered a scenario in which the Big Crunch happens about 100 billion years from the present.
 In his model, the contracting universe would evolve roughly like the expanding phase in reverse.
 First, galaxy clusters, and then galaxies, would merge, and the temperature of the cosmic microwave background (CMB) would begin to rise as CMB photons get blueshifted.
 Stars would eventually become so close together that they begin to collide with each other.
 Once the CMB becomes hotter than M-type stars (about 500,000 years before the Big Crunch in Davies' model), they would no longer be able to radiate away their heat and would cook themselves until they evaporate; this continues for successively hotter stars until O-type stars boil away about 100,000 years before the Big Crunch.
 In the last minutes, the temperature of the universe would be so great that atoms and atomic nuclei would break up and get sucked up into already coalescing black holes.
 At the time of the Big Crunch, all the matter in the universe would be crushed into an infinitely hot, infinitely dense singularity similar to the Big Bang.
 The Big Crunch may be followed by another Big Bang, creating a new universe.

 In culture

 In The Restaurant at the End of the Universe, a novel by Douglas Adams, the concept is that a restaurant, Milliways, is set up to allow patrons to observe the end of the Universe, or "Gnab Gib", as it is referred to, as they dine.
 The term is sometimes used in the mainstream, for example (as "gnaB giB") in Physics I For Dummies and in a posting discussing the Big Crunch.

+In the Doctor Who television series between the years 1980 and 1989 the various opening credits follow a "Big Bang" and expansion of the universe, while the closing credits show the reverse: a contraction and eventual "Big Crunch".